skycoin/User-Manuals/Wallet Download and Installation.md

 * Click on the download link next to "Google Play Store (recommended)" from your Android mobile.

-* The link will open your Playstore application, where you will find the button, "Install", pressing on which will begin installation of the Wallet.
+* The link will open your Playstore application, where you will find the button, "Install", pressing on which will begin the installation of the Wallet.

-* Once the installation is complete, you can open the Skycoin Mobile Wallet from your phone's menu.
+* Once the installation is complete, you can open the Skycoin Mobile Wallet from your menu.